pavel-maltsev/IBM-Cloud-Pak-for-Data/CP4D Generic/Deployment of Product Master/Product_Master_Deployment.md

 ![alt text](images/Env_var-1.png)

 - STG_CLASS_BLOCK - get this value from the list of the storage classes in Openshift console.
-In my case that is ocs-storagecluster-cephfs
+In my case that is `ocs-storagecluster-cephfs`.
 - STG_CLASS_FILE - get this value from the list of the storage classes in Openshift console.
-In my case that is ocs-storagecluster-cephfs
+In my case that is `ocs-storagecluster-cephfs`.

 ![alt text](images/Env_var-2.png)